 Drug Interaction With Trimethoprim-Sulfamethoxazole

-Concomitant use of d,l-leucovorin with trimethoprim-sulfamethoxazole for the acute treatment of Pneumocystis jiroveci pneumonia in patients with HIV infection increased treatment failure and morbidity.
+The concomitant use of d,l-leucovorin with trimethoprim-sulfamethoxazole for the acute treatment of Pneumocystis jiroveci pneumonia in patients with HIV infection was associated with increased rates of treatment failure and morbidity [see DRUG INTERACTIONS].

 Carcinogenesis, Mutagenesis, Impairment Of Fertility